Skip to main content

 >

-The value prop determines what cmdk searches against.
-By concatenating title, excerpt, and tags, a search for "accessibility" matches blog posts tagged Accessibility, project descriptions mentioning the word, and the audit tool page. cmdk handles the ranking.
+The value prop is what cmdk actually searches against.
+By concatenating title, excerpt, and tags, a search for "accessibility" matches blog posts tagged Accessibility, project descriptions that mention the word, and the audit tool page, and cmdk sorts out the ranking from there.

-The command palette renders in the app layout.
-The search trigger button lives in the nav.
-Rather than prop-drilling an onOpen callback through the nav component tree, the trigger dispatches a custom DOM event:
+The command palette renders in the app layout, but the search trigger button lives up in the nav.
+Rather than prop-drill an onOpen callback down through the nav component tree, the trigger just dispatches a custom DOM event:

 // SearchTrigger.tsx